 My husband, Sam, on the other hand, had grandparents who had multiple acres of vegetable garden.
 His grandfather, Farnham McArthur, had an enormous garden that he cared for himself into his 90s.
 Since he was, by then, a widower who lived alone, he simply gave most of it away.

 Since buying our first home in 1992, we've learned a thing or two.
 We stil go for an easy (and I mean very easy) maintenance yard.
-Because — as much as we appreciate beautiful landscapes — we don't get much joy toiling in the yard.
+Because—as much as we appreciate beautiful landscapes—we don't get much joy toiling in the yard.
 But we try to get the most bang for our buck.
 This year we have three projects in mind.

 Patio Trellace

 The western sun in the evening can make the patio unbearably hot.
 We have a small strip of dirt dividing the under-deck patio and a side driveway.
 That strip runs north and south and has water piped to it.
 Growing a vine up in the space would shield the patio from this searing heat and make it more usable.
-We looked for a fast-growing plant that has beautiful foilage, bright flowers, and a nice smell.
+We looked for a fast-growing plant that has beautiful foliage, bright flowers, and a nice smell.

 Clematis Patio Project